drewish/textFlow/README.md

 - switch between songs with the arrow keys
 - pause and play with the spacebar
+- mute and unmute (100% volume) with down and up keys
 - quit with `q`

 ## For more information